-How Industrial Thermometers Work
+Industrial Thermometers Information

+Industrial thermometers are used for temperature measurement in many industrial applications.
+They are generally more durable than laboratory thermometers.
 The way an industrial thermometer works depends upon the type of temperature sensor it uses.
 Sensor options include bimetal, liquid or gas-filled, electronic, or infrared (IR).
-Each option is described below.

-- Liquid or gas-filled thermometers use a gas or liquid as the temperature-sensing element.
+Liquid or gas-filled thermometers use a gas or liquid as the temperature-sensing element.
 The liquid expands as the temperature rises in the tube and indicates the temperature.
 The basic design for this type of thermometer is a small-bore glass tube with a thin-walled glass bulb at the lower end.
 Typically, the liquid that fills is mercury or alcohol.
 As heat is transferred into the substance, it expands and pushes the column of liquid or gas higher up the capillary, which indicates the temperature.

-- The appropriate volume of liquid or gas in the tube depends on the expansion coefficient of the substance used, the area of the capillary and the range of temperature required.
-The governing formula is
+Level of liquid or gas in the tube — The appropriate volume of liquid or gas in the tube depends on the expansion coefficient of the substance used, the area of the capillary and the range of temperature required.
+The governing formula is:

 h = Volume / Area = b * Vo (T - To) / A

 Bimetal or bi-metallic thermometers use a bimetal spring as the temperature-sensing element.
 This coil spring is made of two different types of metals that are welded or fastened together.
 Choices include copper, steel and brass - as long as one metal has low heat sensitivity and the other metal has high heat sensitivity.
 Whenever the welded strip is heated, the two metals change length based on their individual rates of thermal expansion.
 Since the two metals expand to different lengths, the bimetallic strip is forced to bend or curl towards the side with a lower coefficient of thermal expansion.
 The movement of the strip is used to deflect a pointer over a calibrated scale, which then indicates temperature to the user.

-- Disadvantages include that only indicating types are available.
+Advantages of bimetal thermomenters include their low cost, durability, ease of installation and use, and accuracy over a wide range of temperatures.
+Disadvantages include that only indicating types are available.
 There's also the possibility of calibration change because of use or environment.
 Bi-metallic thermometers are not as accurate as glass stem thermometers.

-- Electronic devices such as thermistors measure changes in electrical resistance and convert them to changes in temperature.
+Electronic devices such as thermistors measure changes in electrical resistance and convert them to changes in temperature.
 For more information, please see Digital Thermometers.

-- Infrared thermometers are non-contact devices that convert infrared (IR) energy to an electrical signal that can be displayed in units of temperature.
+Infrared thermometers are non-contact devices that convert infrared (IR) energy to an electrical signal that can be displayed in units of temperature.
 For more information, please see Noncontact Infrared Temperature Sensors.

 - Fahrenheit display, display range, and scale divisions

-- Celsius or Centigrade display, display range, and scale divisions.
+- Celsius or Centigrade display, display range, and scale divisions

 - Both Fahrenheit and Celsius options